 How does it work?

-Many people already give by standing order, but with The Parish Giving Scheme, you can pay by direct debit, it also allows us to claim gift aid in a much easier way than before and, you can arrange to have your donation raised each year in line with inflation, to ensure that the full value of your donation is maintained.
+Many people already give by standing order.
+The Parish Giving Scheme, works by direct debit instead.
+It also allows us to claim gift aid in a much easier way than before and you can arrange to have your donation raised each year in line with inflation, to ensure that the full value of your donation is maintained.
 You can donate monthly, quarterly or yearly and it is simple to change your donation depending on your circumstances.

 Where does my donation go?

-Rest assured, that through the Parish Giving Scheme, your money only goes to St Wilfrid’s.
+Rest assured, that through the Parish Giving Scheme your money only goes to St Wilfrid’s and no deductions are made.

 What do I have to do?